The Greek Temple

 Brightling Park Cricket Club

-has modelled its logo on the
+has modeled its logo on the

 Rotunda Temple substituting